SkylerMalinowski/WBSF/README.md

 # WBSF
 Software Engineering - Prof. Marsic - Web-Based Stock Forecaster

-This project is one of implementing a web-based system such that users can register an account, upgrade their account via purchasing an account upgrade, track stocks, get relevant new based upon tracked stocks, and have the ability to make use of our created service on desktop and or android.
+This project is one of implementing a web-based system system such that users may can learn about stocks and the stockmarket and then apply that knowledge to make sense of our stock graphing and prediction algorithms.

 | Team Memebers |
 | ------------------ |